Nick-Seinsche/deeplib/README.rst

-Neural Network and Symbolic Differentiation
+Neural Networks, Symbolic Differentiation and ML Studies
 ===========================================

-This repository contains implementations of a neural network for the MNIST dataset and a symbolic differentiation module.
+This repository contains implementations of a neural network for the MNIST dataset, a symbolic differentiation module as well as ml studies of mine.
 The neural network model supports training, saving, and loading of models.
 The symbolic differentiation module supports operations such as addition, subtraction, multiplication, division, and more, providing a framework for evaluating and differentiating symbolic mathematical expressions.

 Features
 --------